JeanLebrument/NSObject-MethodCallDependingType/README.md

 * **"type key"** _(could be interpreted like the type of an Enum)_
 * **"type value"** _(could be interpreted like a field of an Enum)_

-A first NSDictionnary "methodsForRouting" contains:
+A first NSDictionnary property "methodsForRouting" which contains:
 * key: **"type key"**
 * value: an intance of the class **"MethodsForTypeKey"**:
                 ⇒ A common name of the specific methods (prefix)